-The Corporation is a clinical-stage life sciences company focused on the research and clinical development of antiinflammatory and anti-fibrotic therapies for the treatment of heart diseases.
-The Corporation's lead drug candidate, CardiolRx[TM] (cannabidiol) oral solution, is pharmaceutically manufactured and is currently in clinical development for use in the treatment of two heart diseases.
-It is recognized that cannabidiol inhibits activation of the inflammasome pathway, an intracellular process known to play an important role in the development and progression of inflammation and fibrosis associated with myocarditis, pericarditis, and heart failure.
+Cardiol Therapeutics Inc. is a clinical-stage life sciences company focused on developing anti-inflammatory and anti-fibrotic therapies for the treatment of heart disease.
+The Corporation's lead small molecule drug candidate, CardiolRxTM (cannabidiol) oral solution, is pharmaceutically manufactured and in clinical development for use in the treatment of heart disease.
+It is recognized that cannabidiol modulates activation of the inflammasome pathway, an intracellular process known to play an important role in the development and progression of inflammation and fibrosis associated with myocarditis, pericarditis, and heart failure.

-Cardiol has received Investigational New Drug Application authorization from the United States Food and Drug Administration ("US FDA") to conduct clinical studies to evaluate the efficacy and safety of CardiolRx[TM] in two diseases affecting the heart: recurrent pericarditis and acute myocarditis.
-The MAVERIC Program in recurrent pericarditis, an inflammatory disease of the pericardium which is associated with symptoms including debilitating chest pain, shortness of breath, and fatigue, and results in physical limitations, reduced quality of life, emergency department visits, and hospitalizations, comprises the Phase II MAVERIC-Pilot study (the "MAVERIC-Pilot" study; NCT05494788), the Phase II/III MAVERIC-2 trial, and the planned Phase III MAVERIC-3 trial.
-The ARCHER trial (the "ARCHER" trial; NCT05180240) is a Phase II study in acute myocarditis, an important cause of acute and fulminant heart failure in young adults and a leading cause of sudden cardiac death in people less than 35 years of age.
-The U.S. FDA has granted Orphan Drug Designation to CardiolRx[TM] for the treatment of pericarditis, which includes recurrent pericarditis.
+Cardiol has received Investigational New Drug Application authorization from the United States Food and Drug Administration ("U.S. FDA") to conduct clinical studies to evaluate the efficacy and safety of CardiolRxTM in two diseases affecting the heart: recurrent pericarditis and acute myocarditis.
+The MAVERIC Program in recurrent pericarditis, an inflammatory disease of the pericardium which is associated with symptoms including debilitating chest pain, shortness of breath, and fatigue, and results in physical limitations, reduced quality of life, emergency department visits, and hospitalizations, comprises the completed Phase II MAvERIC-Pilot study (NCT05494788) and the ongoing Phase III MAVERIC trial (NCT06708299).
+The ongoing ARCHER trial (NCT05180240) is a Phase II study in acute myocarditis, an important cause of acute and fulminant heart failure in young adults and a leading cause of sudden cardiac death in people less than 35 years of age.
+The U.S. FDA has granted Orphan Drug Designation to CardiolRxTM for the treatment of pericarditis, which includes recurrent pericarditis.